Menu

 Sweden's telecoms giant Ericsson has agreed to pay more than $1.4 billion following an extensive investigation which saw the Telstra-linked Company 'admitting to a years-long campaign of corruption in five countries to solidify its grip on telecommunications business.(https://www.channelnews.com.au/key-telstra-5g-partner-admits-to-bribery-corruption/)

-It is important we use the Ericsson link above as part of my ongoing attempt to have the Australian government impartially investigate my claims against Telstra and whether Ericsson should have been allowed to purchase Lane Telecommunications Pty Ltd during the period Lane was the official appointed arbitration technical consultant assigned to the COT arbitrator who himself had been assigned to value the COT cases claims against Telstra including the Ericsson manufactured telephone equipment installed in the telephone exchanges which serviced the COT Cases businesses.
+It is essential that we use the Ericsson link above as part of my ongoing attempt to have the Australian government impartially investigate my claims against Telstra and whether Ericsson should have been allowed to purchase Lane Telecommunications Pty Ltd during the period Lane was the officially appointed arbitration technical consultant assigned to the COT arbitrator, who himself had been assigned to value the COT cases' claims against Telstra, including the Ericsson-manufactured telephone equipment installed in the telephone exchanges that serviced the COT Cases businesses.

-It is clear from the following Google link: "Angry shareholders sanction Ericsson chiefs over Iraq ... https://www.icij.org investigations › ericsson-list › angry.." that the COT Cases were right to demand answers to why Ericsson was allowed to purchase the main arbitration technical witness investigating their claims against Ericsson's telephone equipment which was the subject matter under investigation during the COT arbitrations.
+The above US Department of Justice (link) supports the COT Cases ' right to demand answers as to why Ericsson was allowed to purchase the main arbitration technical witness investigating their claims against Ericsson's telephone equipment, which was the subject matter under investigation during the COT arbitrations.
 Why hasn't the Australian government called for answers as to why the COT Cases were mistreated when Ericsson could nobble Lane?

 Therefore, it is essential to link here the bribery and corruption issue the US Department of Justice raised against Ericsson on 19 December 2019 and the selling off of Lanes to Ericsson in 1996 during the COT arbitrations because they are linked to the poor performance of Ericsson AXE telephone exchange equipment that other countries around the world were removing or had removed from their exchanges (see File 10-B Evidence File No/10-A to 10-f ).

-Australia must be the only country in the Western world that allows a witness (Lane Telecommunications Ptd Ltd) was a witness to what the COT claimants had uncovered against Ericsson to be purchased by the very same company which was officially under investigation by the arbitrator who allowed this transaction to take place.
-Why didn't the arbitrator make an official note to the TIO and government that for Ericsson to purchase Lane during the COT arbitrations when Lane had been investigating Ericsson during the COT arbitrations and was still examining Ericsson up to the period the sale was due to take place was a conflict of interest of extreme importance and relevance to both past and present COT claimants?
+Australia must be the only country in the Western world that allows a witness (Lane Telecommunications Ptd Ltd) to be purchased by the same company officially under investigation by the arbitrator who allowed this transaction to occur.
+Why didn't the arbitrator make an official note to the TIO and government that for Ericsson to purchase Lane during the COT arbitrations, when Lane had been investigating Ericsson during the COT arbitrations and was still examining Ericsson up to the period the sale was due to take place, was a conflict of interest of extreme importance and relevance to both past and present COT claimants?

 The fact that Ericsson was being investigated for providing known deficient equipment to Telstra when that same equipment was being removed from telephone exchanges around the world or had been removed at the time of the COT arbitrations was another matter that posed a significant issue where the COT Cases should have been given special consideration to allow them to appeal their awards if it could be proven that Lane did not value their Ericsson claim material in their official reporting to the arbitrator.

 This document – the AXE logbook – was all I needed to prove my claims of ongoing telephone problems.
-Had the arbitrator been aware of the importance of this document, he could not have brought down his findings without making a provision in his award for further compensation until Telstra could prove there were no more problems with its Ericsson-manufactured AXE telephone exchange in Portland.
-The ambit of the Arbitration Act allowed for this provision for additional payment.
+Had the arbitrator been aware of the importance of this document, he could not have issued his findings without making a provision in his award for further compensation until Telstra could prove that there were no more problems with its Ericsson-manufactured AXE telephone exchange in Portland.
+The ambit of the Arbitration Act permitted this provision for additional payment.

 Why didn’t Lane Telecommunications Pty Ltd advise the arbitrator of the importance of this Ericsson AXE logbook?
 Did Lane not inform the arbitrator that such a logbook existed because it worked with Ericsson from the beginning when it was appointed to the arbitration?